Stavros Avramidis: Research work and recognition

-Avramidis along with his colleagues have authored over 250 scientific articles, more than 100 industrial studies, and his research work has received almost 3,000 citations in the Scopus database, until July 2024.
+Avramidis along with his colleagues have authored over 250 scientific articles, more than 100 industrial studies, and his research work has received more than 3,540 citations at Scopus database until June 2026.
 In 2012, Avramidis was selected as a member of the editorial board of the journal, Wood Material Science and Engineering.
-He has been a member of the editorial boards of Holzforschung, Drying Technology, Wood Research, European Journal of Wood and Wood Products, Maderas.
-Ciencia y tecnologia and Drying Technology.
+He has been a member of the editorial boards of Holzforschung, Drying Technology, Wood Research, European Journal of Wood and Wood Products, Maderas: Ciencia y Tecnología and Drying Technology.

-In 2020, his name was included in the Mendeley Data, published in the journal Plos Biology for the international impact of his yearlong research in wood drying.
+In 2020, his name was included in Mendeley Data, published in the journal, PLOS Biology for the impact of his novel research in wood drying.
 In 2022, Avramidis received the Ternryd Award 2022 from the Swedish Linnaeus Academy Research Foundation for his research in wood science.

 In June 2023, Avramidis was elected as the president of the International Academy of Wood Science, for the years 2023–2026.
 In October 2023, a referred metaresearch conducted by John Ioannidis and his team at Stanford University, included Avramidis in Elsevier Data 2022, where he was placed at the top 2% of researchers in the area of wood physics.

-In August 2024, Avramidis has acquired the same international distinction for his research work in wood science (Elsevier Data 2023; career data).
+In 2024 and 2025, Avramidis has acquired the same international distinction for his research work in wood science (Elsevier Data; career data).

+In June 2026, Avramidis received the Distinguished Service Award from the International Society of Wood Science and Technology (SWST), which recognizes distinguished service to the scientific area of wood science, citing his contributions to the field through advocacy, teaching, research, and professional service.

+Until June 2026, Avramidis has received more than 5,000 citations for his yearlong research work at Google Scholar.